The Demented Goddess is a polysexual, multi-cultural online magazine, dedicated to the untamed feminine in contemporary and forgotten cultures.

 Harvey has written four heart-squeezing, philosophical and challenging novels: The Wilderness, All Is Song, Dear Thief and The Western Wind.
 Of her new book, The Western Wind, The Financial Times writes: “Samantha Harvey’s fourth novel is on the surface a medieval whodunit … a fine character study, and a brilliantly convincing evocation of both time and place.
 Father Reve is a wonderful creation: patient, wry, humane, riven by doubt and full of empathy for the villagers who come to his little church to confess their trivial sins.”
 Buy it here: http://www.foyles.co.uk/witem/fiction-poetry/the-western-wind,samantha-harvey-9781787330597

-Lisa is a writer, born in in Hong Kong, to itinerant parents from New Zealand.
-Her family bequeathed Lisa with an unquenchable desire to travel, and over the past 35 years she have been able to explore some pretty obscure corners of Europe, USA, Asia, North Africa, New Zealand and Australia.
+Born in in Hong Kong, to itinerant parents from New Zealand, her family bequeathed Lisa with an unquenchable desire to travel, and over the past 35 years she has been able to explore some pretty obscure corners of Europe, USA, Asia, North Africa, New Zealand and Australia.
 Lisa writes about music, art and travel.
 She’s London Correspondent for SYN Music Worldwide, founded by Simon Le Bon & Nick Wood, writing ‘London Notes’, a monthly newsletter looking at all the best music coming out of the UK.
 She’s a regular contributor to The Quietus – Europe’s largest independent music and culture website.
 Twitter @lisaannejenkins

 Marva King is an actress and singer who won Best Neo-Soul Live Performer and Best Neo-soul Artist at the R&B Soul Music Awards 2003 in Los Angeles.
 From 1997 to 2011, she sang with The New Power Generation and Prince and continues to perform his music with the NPG.
 Marva is currently touring with her new album ‘Soulicious’, out now.
 AMarva hosts the Los Angeles Black Music Awards in September 2018.